 safety checks, and cleaning as necessary.
 Calibrations are only

-result.
+required where the setting can significantly change the test result.
 A maintenance schedule shall be established for items such as fume hoods, centrifuges, evaporators, etc, which are used in the test method.

 5.4.5.4 Equipment or volumetric devices used in measuring shall have periodic performance checks along with servicing, cleaning, and repair.